oscarchankalung/nodejs-complete-guide/section11-sequelize.md

 ## Sequelize

-Sequelize is a third party package that serves as object relational mapping library.
+**Sequelize** is a third party package that serves as object relational mapping (ORM) library.
 Simply speaking, it automatically translates JavaScript objects into SQL code.

 | Object       | Code                        |
 |:-------------|:--------------------------- |